CyberInternauts/CmdStarter/README.md

 - Import the [nuget package **cints.CmdStarter**](https://www.nuget.org/packages/cints.CmdStarter).
   > Ensure to check *Prerelease* checkbox
-- Command integration:
+- Command integration (Choose one):
-  a) Create a new class inheriting from `StarterCommand`.
+  - Create a new class inheriting from `StarterCommand`.
-  b) Add `IStarterCommand` interface to an existing class having a constructor without parameter.
+  - Add `IStarterCommand` interface to an existing class having a constructor without parameter.
      > For dependency injection, see below.
 - Create the Program class below.